Travel & Transportation

 Travelers should use standard accommodations at reasonably priced mid-market hotels or motels.
 The College does not approve accommodations at up market or luxury hotels (Ritz, Four Seasons, etc.) However, an exception is made for a conference or workshop.

-Request the minimum rate available or corporate rate, whichever is lower.
+Request the minimum rate available, educational discount or corporate rate, whichever is lower.
 When the reservation is made, the only available room may be in a higher category.
 Therefore, at check-in, you should always double check to insure you are getting the lowest rate.
 Original itemized hotel receipts are required for reimbursement.
+The College has discounted pricing through the Wyndham Hotel Group which includes 15 hotel brands.

 Hotel reservations are typically guaranteed for late arrivals, travelers are required to cancel these reservations in a timely manner to prevent no show charges.
 If you need to cancel, be sure to note the hotel time, and get a cancellation number or the name of the person with whom you talked.
 Except under extenuating circumstances, the College will not reimburse expenses due to a traveler’s failure to cancel guaranteed room reservations.